 Candy Cane Coral Care Tips

-The Caulastraea furcata often referred to as the Candy Cane or Trumpet coral in the saltwater aquarium hobby, is a type of coral that belongs in the LPS group of corals.
+The Caulastraea furcata, often referred to as the Candy Cane or Trumpet coral in the saltwater aquarium hobby belongs in the LPS group of corals.

-Candy Canes can be usually found in the Great Barrier Reef, Coral Sea, and the Scott Reef, where they inhabit areas of sandy substrates in shallow waters.
+Candy Canes can usually be found in the Great Barrier Reef, Coral Sea, and the Scott Reefs, where they inhabit sandy substrates in shallow waters.

-These types of corals are very popular among beginner aquarists.
-The biggest reason?
+These types of corals are very popular among beginner aquarists, and it is easy to see why.
 They are one of the easiest corals to take care of.

 Known as one of the fastest-growing corals, the Candy Cane can quickly fill in your aquarium, forming large colonies in the process.
-Another reason why they are so desirable it’s their general hardiness.
+Another reason why they are so desirable, besides their general hardiness, is their attractive appearance.

-Beginners are prone to making mistakes in the early stages.
-Often times that results in losing corals.
+Beginners are prone to making mistakes in the early stages, often resulting in losing corals.
 And we all lose motivation when that happens.
-That’s why is so important, to begin with, corals that can tolerate common beginner mistakes.
+That’s why it is so essential to choose corals that can tolerate common beginner mistakes.
 The Candy Cane is one of those corals.
 It gives hobbyists some room for error.

 Candy Cane Coral Placement & Lighting

 It’s always a good idea to give corals more room for growth.
 In this case, like with the other LPS corals, it’s necessary.
-Most of the LPS corals have the ability to extend their sweeper tentacles and kill the corals near them.
+Most of the LPS corals can extend their sweeper tentacles and kill the corals near them.

 Candy Canes are semi-aggressive corals.
-That means that even though they have shorter sweeper tentacles, and consider peaceful by nature, they can still sting other corals.
-However, it’s quite unlikely, unless they too close to them.
-That’s why they are a great choice for smaller aquariums such as nano reefs.
+That means that even though they have shorter sweeper tentacles and consider peaceful by nature, they can still sting other corals.
+However, it’s pretty unlikely unless they are too close to them.
+That’s why they are an excellent choice for smaller aquariums such as nano reefs.

-Candy Cane corals don’t need too much lighting.
-They will be happy under a variety of lights.
+Candy Cane corals don’t require high-intensity lighting.
 That’s one of the best things about these corals.
 You don’t need to invest in high-end lighting, which is perfect for beginners.
-Whether you have low or high lighting setup, they are very consistent in coloration.
+Whether you have a low or high lighting setup, they are very consistent in coloration.

 Feeding & Growth